 No experience or knowledge is required.
 Volunteer helpers/parents are given any support necessary.
 All you need is a wish to be actively involved in your child’s education and to be part of the St. Andrew’s family.

 Please speak to the School Office if you would like to help in school.
-Following County Guidelines all volunteer helpers/ parent helpers are asked to complete a simple C.R.B.
-(Criminal Records Bureau) form, which is free of charge to you and which we will help you to complete if you want us to.
+Following County Guidelines all volunteer helpers/ parent helpers are asked to complete a simple DBS check (Disclosure and Barring Service), which is free of charge to you and which we will help you to complete if you want us to.